PunkWare/map-sql/README.md

 ;or with a more friedly syntax using the select macro:
 (select :name :password from mydb where :account "my-account" order-by :name)

+;other valid requests

+;diplay all keys
+(select from mydb where :account "my-account" order-by :name)

+;no order-by defined
+(select from mydb where :account "my-account")

+;filter on :account "my-account" OR :account "other-account" (select from mydb where :account "my-account" :account "other-account")

+;return the whole db
+(select)

 ```

 ## License